../vm-guest-os-debian

 hostfwd=[tcp|udp]:[hostaddr]:hostport-[guestaddr]:guestport

 Redirect incoming TCP or UDP connections to the host port hostport to the guest IP address guestaddr on guest port guestport.
-If guestaddr is not specified,
+If guestaddr is not specified, its value is x.x.x.15 (default first address given by the built-in DHCP server).
+By specifying hostaddr, the rule can be bound to a specific host interface.
+If no connection type is set, TCP is used.
+This option can be given multiple times.

 Here is an example of the -netdev option with the hostfwd setting.
 The host port 2222 will forward to the guest port 22 (the default SSH server port).